FRANK-RAN/Quantum-Measurement-Software/README.md

 - **`DSPEquation_Simple.cu`**: A CUDA file that defines the logic for GPU-based data processing.
 Functions from this file are called within `StreamThruGPU_Simple.c` to perform high-performance computations on the data.
 - **`DSPEquation_Simple_CPU.c`**: This file defines the data processing logic in a single-threaded, CPU-based way.
 It serves as a verification tool to ensure the correctness of the CUDA processing logic.

-By dividing responsibilities across these projects, the codebase achieves a clear separation of interface, data processing, and GPU computation, allowing efficient real-time data visualization and analysis.

 ### 3. Other Projects [MotorMove]